imzqqq/chat/website/spec/content/server-server-api.md

 type: docs
 ---

-Chat homeservers use the Federation APIs (also known as server-server APIs) to communicate with each other.
+Matrix homeservers use the Federation APIs (also known as server-server APIs) to communicate with each other.
 Homeservers use these APIs to push messages to each other in real-time, to retrieve historic messages from each other, and to query profile and presence information about users on